Many of our Facebook followers are moving towards freedom from debt with...

 What is Universal Credit?

-What benefits will it replace?
+What benefits does it replace?

 - Income based Job Seekers Allowance (JSA)